wanglu1991/MDM-functional-simulator/README.md

 In particular, generate_L2_access.py is used to analyze memory trace and generate miss information. interval_warp_E_DRAM_sensitivity.py is the main MDM model script including interval analysis and MSHR/NOC/DRAM model.

+Most important, you need to configure the parameter (#warps/SM, #SMs, NOC/DRAM bandwidth, core_frequency, latency, etc.)in generate_L2_access.py and interval_warp_E_DRAM_sensitivity.py to run your own hardware platforms.
+L1_cache and L2_cache are also needed to configure.

+You can also use your own cache-simulator to run the memory trace.

+The codes may still need more optimization for cleaning and efficiency.

+Welcome to join this project!